Kronuz/Xapiand/docs/_docs/reference-guide/query-dsl/query-dsl.md

 {% endcapture %}
 {% include curl.html req=req %}

 ## Filtering and Logical Operators

 Each query produces a list of documents with a weight according to how good a match each document is for that query.
-These queries can then be combined to produce a more complex tree-like query structure, with the operators acting as branches within the tree
+These queries can then be combined to produce a more complex tree-like query structure, with the operators acting as branches within the tree.

-The most basic operators are the logical operators: `_or`, `_and` and `_not`
+The most basic operators are the logical operators: `_or`, `_and` and `_not`, but there are other more advanced operators:

-  * `_or`: Matches documents which are matched by either of the subqueries contained in the array
+* `_and`        - Finds documents which are matched by all of the subqueries.
-  * `_and`: Matches documents which are matched by all of the subqueries contained in the array
+* `_or`         - Finds documents which are matched by either of the subqueries.
-  * `_not`: match documents which don't match the subqueries.
+* `_not`        - Finds documents which don't match any of the subqueries.
-  * `_xor`: matches documents which are matched by one or other of the subquerie, but not both (the expression is evaluated in pairs taken by the array)
+* `_xor`        - Finds documents which are matched by one or other of the subquerie, but not both (the expression is evaluated in pairs taken by the array)
-  * `_and_maybe`: matches any document which matches the first element of the array and whether or not matches the rest
+* `_and_maybe`  - Finds any document which matches the first element of the array and whether or not matches the rest.

-This example find all documents in which have the term banana in the favoriteFruit field or female (F) in gender field with brown in the eyecolor field and restricting the size of results to 2 with the keyword `_limit` by default is set to 10:
+The following example finds _all_ bank accounts for which their account holders are either _brown_ eyed _females_ or like _bananas_:

 {% capture req %}